thyaggus/huge_pdf_poc/readme.md

-POC for create a huge PDF file using pdfBocfirst commit
+POC for create a huge PDF file using pdfBox